frankshaka/uti-race-demo/README.md

     ![Screenshot of the MaliciousApp Xcode project](Screenshots/screenshot-maliciousapp-project.png)

 6. When the "MaliciousApp" is installed and launched, you don't even need to perform any interaction with this app, just simply return to the Home Screen and re-open the "InnocentApp" (or you can do so using the App Switcher).
-7. Here the *"MAGIC"* happens: **All `.innocent` documents created by the "InnocentApp" can NOT be opened any more inside the very same app!** You can NOT even rename or delete them!
+7. Here the *"MAGIC"* happens: **All `.innocent` documents in the document browser can NO LONGER be opened** inside the "InnocentApp"!
+You can NOT even rename or delete them!
 And the most weird thing is that *you CAN still create new `.innocent` documents, but you can NO LONGER re-open them*!
-Now the app becomes *totally useless* since `UIDocumentBrowserViewController` can't open any documents.
+Now the app becomes *totally useless* since no documents created by the app can be opened from within the app.

     ![Screenshot of the InnocentApp's document browser with unavailable documents](Screenshots/screenshot-innocentapp-documents-unavailable.png)